Ads:

 You can probably do at least somewhat better than you are now

-You've got three choices when faced with a bad situation: adapt, escape, or wait it out
+You've got three choices when faced with a bad situation: Adapt, escape, or wait it out

 If you're younger, you may just have to wait for a while